Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/components/infrastructure/computing/scaling/_index.md

 ![Scalability aa ](scalable.png "Unique users 2019 per day Altinn 2 platform")

 Altinn 2 is a monolith where all digital services run on the same servers.
-This means that for days like the tax day when there is this enormous spike in traffic will require that all servers are scaled up.
-It is also a on-prem solution where scaling needs to be planned weeks ahead.
+This means that days like the tax day when there is this enormous spike in traffic will require that all servers are scaled up.
+It is also an on-prem solution where scaling needs to be planned weeks ahead.

-For Altinn 3 the story is completly different.
-Every organization have their separate Kubernetes cluster.
-Each of theese cluster can be scaled independently.
+For Altinn 3 the story is completely different.
+Every organization has its separate Kubernetes cluster.
+Each of these clusters can be scaled independently.

 ### Cluster Autoscaler

-Azure Kubernets Services does support autoscaling of nodes and pods.
+Azure Kubernetes Services does support autoscaling of nodes and pods.
 Read more about [cluster autoscaling.](https://docs.microsoft.com/en-us/azure/aks/cluster-autoscaler)

 This is currently not been enabled.